goamaral/war-of-faith/README.md

 - Leader timeout - If a village is left without a leader enough time, troops/milicia will rebel

 ## TODO
-- Troop training orders should train one troop at a time and not all at once
 - Sort source fields by total troops
 - Combat
 - Add another simple troop